jol-jol/pymatlabparser/README.rst

 pymatlabparser
 ===============

+Disclaimer: This is a side project of mine and has not been rigorously tested.

 **pymatlabparser** is a parser for Matlab/Octave language, a popular language in engineering and engineering education.
 This parser can handle many of the unique syntax rules of Matlab, such as: